Polar alignment, refraction and the King tracking rate

 In the second part we saw how drift alignment was influenced by refraction.
 In this final part we will look at the effects of refraction on the apparent stellar motion, and whether we should align on the true or refracted pole.
 Finally, we'll summarise what we have learnt about drift alignment.

-At the end of the nineteenth century Edward Skinner King was employed as an Observer (later to become Professor) at Harvard Observatory.
+Edward Skinner King was interested in the problem of stellar refraction when he was employed as an Observer (later to become Professor) at Harvard Observatory at the end of the nineteenth century.
 One of his interests was photographic photometry and to obtain the best results, some means of accurately following a star was required.
 Remember that this was in the days before autoguiding was possible.
 He was also using long focal-length refractors and slow photgraphic film, so needed to make longer exposures than we might typically do today.
 King discussed the problem in detail in a monograph titled "Forms of Images in Stellar Photography".
 He was principally concerned with the possibility of offsetting the telescope axis in elevation from the pole to counter the effects of refraction and instrumental flexure.
 He derived a set of analytical expressions for the effects of refraction on the apparent tracking rate and declination drift (and which give answers equivalent to the spreadsheet).

 Using his analytical expressions, King investigated the effect of varying the amount of adjustment in elevation and found that it was always possible to adopt a value that compensated for refraction in declination for a given zenith distance.
 To make use of this, the observer should alter the elevation of the telescope axis for each particular observation.
 But King remarked that most telescope mounts were not constructed to readily allow accurate adjustments in elevation for each observation, and furthermore that using polar alignment methods typical of that time, the telescope axis would most likely be aligned with the refracted pole: "...If we employ the method of adjustment by photographing stars near the pole, aiming to obtain perfect images at that point, the axis of the instrument will now be directed to the apparent pole as lifted by refraction."
 Consequently, King went on to show that aligning on the refracted pole was a satisfactory compromise because it did largely correct for refraction in declination except at great zenith distances.

-We haven't looked at the effect of polar misalignment or refraction on the tracking rate yet.
-But the variation in tracking rate caused by refraction was one of King's concerns, and once again he was interested in the possibility of offsetting the telescope's polar axis to correct for it.
+The variation in tracking rate caused by refraction was also one of King's concerns, and once again he was interested in the possibility of offsetting the telescope's polar axis to correct for it.
 He wrote: "The natural impression, that a star moves on sidereal time, and that our instruments must be regulated accurately by the sidereal clock, is erroneous.
 Though it is desirable, as has been said, to maintain a rate which does not change suddenly, that rate is not necessarily sidereal or even constant."
 The apparent variation in tracking rate is actually quite complex but King concluded that "...In general, the elevation of the axis [to the altitude of the refracted pole] exerts a corrective influence upon refraction north of the equator, and within six hours of the meridian."
 (A similar effect applies in the southern hemisphere, of course).

 True pole versus refracted pole - an example

 With the aid of the spreadsheet, we can see the effect of adjusting the elevation of the telescope axis to the refracted pole in the following graphs.
-The red, green and blue lines show the drift for stars of various declinations when the telescope mount is aligned with the refracted pole, whilst the cyan line shows the drift if the telescope mount is aligned on the true pole:
+The red, green and blue lines show the drift for stars of various declinations when the telescope mount is aligned with the refracted pole, whilst the cyan line shows the drift if the telescope mount is aligned on the true pole.
+For alignment on the true pole, the upward drift in declination is seen to be largest near the horizon (at the 6 hour/18 hour points) and decreases towards the meridian (the 0 hour/24 hour point), as expected:

-The upper graph shows the drift in declination, including the effects of refraction, for stars with declinations of +20 degrees, +30 degrees and +40 degrees; these correspond to altitudes of +70 degrees, +80 degrees and +90 degrees when on the meridian.
+The upper graph shows the drift in apparent declination, including the effects of refraction, for stars with declinations of +20 degrees, +30 degrees and +40 degrees; these correspond to altitudes of +70 degrees, +80 degrees and +90 degrees when on the meridian.
 The latitude is +40 degrees, but the elevation of the telescope axis is set to the refracted pole at 40 degrees 1 minute 9 seconds.
+The drift in declination doesn't exceed about 0.2 arc minutes (12 arc seconds) for any of the stars for about three hours each side of the meridian when adjusted to the refracted pole.
 The lower graph shows the rate of drift.
-The drift in declination doesn't exceed about 0.2 arc minutes (12 arc seconds) for any of the stars for about three hours each side of the meridian.
+The rate of drift is negative as the star climbs away from the horizon and decreasing refraction lowers it towards its true position; the opposite effect applies as the star approaches the western horizon.

 The cyan curve in each graph is for a star at +30 degrees declination but with the telescope axis aligned to the true pole.
 This shows the drift that is caused solely by refraction.
 Clearly this is worse than for a star at +30 degrees declination with the axis set to the refracted pole (dark blue line).